-- The provider submits our Provider Dispute Resolution Request Form (Exhibit B) or a written summary of their dispute including supporting documentation.
-This serves as the first level of appeal by the provider. - We will acknowledge receipt of all participating provider disputes as follows: - a) Electronic disputes received from participating providers will be acknowledged by us within two (2) working days of the date we received it. - b) Paper disputes received from participating providers will be acknowledged by us within fifteen (15) working days of the date we received it. - 3.
-Provider disputes that do not include all required information will be returned to the submitter for completion within fortyfive (45) working days from the date of receipt. - 4.
+- 1. You submit the Provider Dispute Resolution Request Form (Exhibit B) or a written summary of your dispute including supporting documentation.
+This serves as your first level of appeal/reconsideration. - 2.
+We will acknowledge receipt of all participating provider disputes as follows:

+a) Electronic disputes received from participating providers will be acknowledged by us within two (2) working days of the date we receive it.

+b) Paper disputes received from participating providers will be acknowledged by us within fifteen (15) working days of the date we receive it.

+- 3. Provider disputes that do not include all required information will be returned to the submitter for completion within fortyfive (45) working days from the date of receipt. - 4.
 An amended dispute which includes the missing information may be submitted to us within thirty (30) working days of receipt of the request for additional information. - 5.
 Amended disputes not received within thirty (30) working days will be closed and acknowledged within forty-five (45) working days from the date the request for additional information was due. - 6.
 We will issue a written determination explaining the reasons for its determination within forty-five (45) working days from the date of receipt of the dispute or receipt of the requested information (amended dispute). - 7.
-You may appeal a second level decision of the Provider Dispute Resolution Process directly to the health plan.
+Providers may appeal a second level decision of the Provider Dispute Resolution Process directly to the health plan.
+Providers have sixty (60) calendar days to file for a claim appeal from the date of the provider remittance advice/reconsideration decision.